 All of our officers are required to receive training and maintain certification in compliance with the requirements of the Commonwealth of Pennsylvania.
 This training is an ongoing process through yearly updates and continuing education.
-Some officers have previously worked in municipal, state, or military policing, while others have experience on college campuses prior to joining our department.
-Officers are trained in many specialty areas such as emergency medical response, hazardous materials, anti-terrorism, drug recognition, and RAD.
+Many officers have previously worked in municipal, state, or military policing, while others have experience on college campuses prior to joining our department.
+Officers are trained in many specialty areas such as sexual assault investigation, emergency medical response, hazardous materials, drug recognition, and self-defense.
 Many officers are trained and certified as crime prevention practitioners.
 Some of our officers are instructors in different specialties and teach for various state and local departments.